make-all/tuya-local/README.md

 GPPH heaters allow the temperature to reach 3 degrees higher than the set temperature before turning off, and 1 degree lower before turning on again.
-Kogan Heaters on the other hand turn off when the temperature reaches 1 degree over the targetin LOW mode, and turn on again 3 degrees below the target.
+Kogan Heaters on the other hand turn off when the temperature reaches 1 degree over the target in LOW mode, and turn on again 3 degrees below the target.
 To make these heaters act the same in LOW power mode, you need to set the Kogan thermostat 2 degrees higher than the GPPH thermostat.
 In HIGH power mode however, they